blokks/legacy-docs/src/content/advanced-options/measure-activities.md

 Blokks adds [CSS modifiers](bem.md) to indicate the size of each *Activity*.
 This is useful for determining, for example, if the activity is large enough to show a subtitle.
 Or, if an activity title should be truncated if the activity is too small to show the full title.

-Unfortunately, computing the size of an element is a pretty intensive task for a browser.
-Although this option is enabled by default, we recommend to set it to `false` whenever possible.
+<span class='note'>Note: computing the size of an element is a pretty intensive task for a browser.
+Although this option is enabled by default, we recommend to set it to `false` whenever possible.</span>

 | Options | Values | Default value |
 |---------|--------|---------------|